 To put it simply, pile essentially a long cylinder made from a strong material which is concrete, that is pushed into the ground and acts as a support for the structure built on top of it.

 Foundation piling London is generally used in the following situations:

 If there is a layer of weeks soil at the surface.
 This layer is unable to support the weight of the building, so the load weight of the building must bypass this layer and instead be transferred to a layer of stronger soil or rock below the weekly.

 When the building hangs heavy, concentrated loads, such as high-rise structures, water tanks, and bridges.

 Pile foundation is able to take a much heavier load than a regular spread footing.

 There are two fundamental kinds of pile foundation and they both work in their own way.
 Piling contractors in London can determine the right kind pile foundation for the job based on structural behavior.

 End Bearing Piles

-With end bearing piles, bottom of the pile rest on a layer of particularly strong soil or rock.
-Load from the building will be transferred through the pile into the stronger layer.
-This essentially acts like a column.
+With end bearing piles, the bottom of the pile rest on a layer of particularly strong soil or rock.
+The load from the building will be transferred through the pile into the stronger layer.
+This essentially acts as a column.
 The key principle of this kind of pile is that the bottom and will rest on the surface between a weak and strong player.
 The load was therefore bypassed this week layer and will be transferred safely to the strong player.